This is where art, graphic design, web design, video editing and production, animation and 3-D modeling come together.

 - Involved Alumni – Our alumni serve on portfolio review committees, and call upon our students for real world collaborations.

-As an interdisciplinary major IMAD blends a solid design and technology core curriculum with your choice of one or more required minors in Art, Business Administration, Communication Studies, Computer Science, English, Entrepreneurship, Marketing, Theatre Arts (Acting and Directing), or Theatre Arts (Theatre Design).
+As an interdisciplinary major, digital design and media art blends a solid design and technology core curriculum with your choice of one or more required minors in:

 Students of all levels work, learn and collaborate together.
 Students have 24/7 card swipe access to the IMAD design labs.
 The design labs are stocked with high tech equipment like Macs, HD video cameras, light kits, wacom tablets and DSLR photography cameras for student use.

 With great student to professor ratios, the major emphasizes individual attention and collaboration.
-IMAD students want each other to succeed and they push each other’s creative limits.
-Classes are challenging and teach creative problem solving in a way that is unique to individual skill sets.”
+Digital design students want each other to succeed, and they push each other’s creative limits.
+Classes are challenging and teach creative problem solving in a way that is unique to individual skill sets.

 "Hybrid professionals are in demand.
 Creatives with skills outside their specialty are highly marketable.
 In addition, digital proficiency is becoming a prerequisite for many traditional roles.
 For example, graphic designers now need to be familiar with web layouts or social media, and copywriters must have knowledge of search engine optimization.
 Expect this pattern to persist as cross-departmental collaboration becomes the norm."